dioptre/CQL.jl/README.md

 CQL.jl
 ======

-Cassandra CQL for julia
+Cassandra CQL for julia.
 Please note if you are looking for the old driver please try: https://github.com/wiffel/cql.js

 API